Water Resources, Land-use and Forestry

 - Prof. Riccardo Valentini, full professor of Forest Ecology at the University of Tuscia: Toward a new paradigm of forest and agriculture in the light of climate change

-Please note that this is an intensive course that will require a daily engagement approximately from 9 am to 6 pm.
+Please note that this intensive course will require a daily engagement approximately from 9 am to 6 pm.
 Lectures will be in the morning, while activities and practical exercises will be held in the afternoon.

 The Course is expressly designed to provide advanced education and scientific concepts on: